lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-contribution-folder-properties.md

 >[!NOTE]
 >
->Currently, groups cannot be assigned to a contribution folder.
->
 >The search results are based on the Brand Portal user list configured in AEM Assets.
 Make sure you have the updated Brand Portal user list.
 See, [Upload Brand Portal user list](brand-portal-configure-asset-sourcing.md).